lawrencerowland/lawrencerowland.github.io/_posts/2020-05-07-Data-models-for-Project-Portfolios.md

 ## How many portfolios have good data-models?

-{% include screenshot url="2020-05-07-Data-models-for-Project-Portfolios/Graph_Now.png" %}

 Typically, a portfolio data model is in one of the following states:

-1. Over time, most projects have come record the same attributes
+1. **evolved** Over time, most projects have come to have similar records, but there is no formal data model

-1. A data model and database has been designed based upon company needs
+1. **designed** A data model and database has been designed based upon company needs

-1. conflicted, where historical project records now do not sit well with the new projects being set up.
+1. **conflicted**, where historical project records now do not sit well with the new projects being set up.

 ## Which organisations will this help?

 A clear data-model with a graph database is useful for companies that:

 1. run many projects or programmes, OR
-2. manage this portfolio in cloud Project Management system (Jira, Asana, Project online etc)or via their own documented Project framework, OR
+1. manage this portfolio in cloud Project Management system (Jira, Asana, Project online etc)or via their own documented Project framework, OR
-3. have project data in a database or spreadsheets or just within a cloud Project Management system
+1. have project data in a database or spreadsheets or just within a cloud Project Management system

 # Acknowledgements